umrover/mrover-workspace/onboard/nucleo_bridge/README.md

 To run nucleo_bridge use `$./jarvis exec onboard/nucleo_bridge/ `
 from the mrover-workspace directory.

-The CLI will only show errors, since printing output to the console is expensive in terms of time.
+After initializing the LCM bus, I2C bus, and virtual Controller objects, the CLI will only show errors, since printing output to the console is time expensive.
 A blank CLI is a good thing.

 To control the RA/SA through open-loop
 * Ensure onboard/teleop is running on the same platform